Hydrospheredata/mist/docs/library_java.md

 #### Overview

-Speaking generally - `JMistJob[A]` represents an interface that provides function over one of available spark contexts (SparkContext, SparkSession, StreamingContext).
+Speaking generally - `JMistFn[A]` represents an interface that provides function over one of available spark contexts (SparkContext, SparkSession, StreamingContext).

 #### Arguments